Diagnostic Accuracy of Rapid Antigen Test for COVID-19 Infection: A Retrospective Analysis

 A RAT is quick, inexpensive, easily accessible, easily transportable and doesn’t need lab handling or sample preprocessing.
 Therefore, it can decrease the pressure on overburdened centralised testing and the shortage of RT-PCR reagents that have occurred worldwide (4).
 It does not require laboratory infrastructure, precautions during transportation and preprocessing of samples, though tests active infection (4),(5),(10),(11).
 But, its lower sensitivity has limited adoption in clinical settings (5).
 At the same time, the requirements of RT-PCR have outrun its stock.
 Thus, RATs used for mass screening or community surveillance could control the pandemic by quickly isolating individuals during their incubation period to prevent disease transmission (10).

-The objective of this study was to evaluate the sensitivity, specificity, Positive Predictive Value (PPV) and Negative Predictive Value (NPV) of the RAT which has remained a mainstay of identifying cases in the field, in comparison to RT-PCR.
+The objective of the present study was to evaluate the sensitivity, specificity, Positive Predictive Value (PPV) and Negative Predictive Value (NPV) of the RAT which has remained a mainstay of identifying cases in the field, in comparison to RT-PCR.

 This retrospective study was conducted in Department of Community Medicine at Government Medical College (tertiary care centre), Surat, Gujarat, India, using secondary data from 1st July 2020 to 5th Dec 2020 and were analysed in August 2021.
 The study was conducted in accordance with the ethical standards and the approval has been obtained from the Institutional Human Research and Ethical Committee (No. GMCS/STU/ETHICS/Approval/8673/20).